Skip to content

 Marking Time

-In the past few years I have become a bigger fan of simple and elegant works, sometimes consisting of a single instrument, sometimes of a single theme.
-I wonder if it is perhaps related to the process of aging and a calming mind.
+In the past few years, I have become a more significant fan of simple and elegant works, sometimes consisting of a single instrument, sometimes of a single theme.
+I wonder if it is perhaps related to the process of ageing and a calming mind.
 Ambient music begins to make more sense.
-The silence in between is just as important as the sound around it.
-On Marking Time, Richard Skelton uses a limited palette of organic instruments to reveal an elementary artistic craftsmanship through slowly drawn out, bowed and scratched strings, plucked guitars, and light touches of piano keys.
+The silence in between is as important as the sound surrounding it.
+On Marking Time, Richard Skelton uses a limited palette of organic instruments to reveal elementary artistic craftsmanship through slowly drawn-out, bowed, and scratched strings, plucked guitars, and light touches of piano keys.

-In the spotlight of dark themes stands a lonely cello, sometimes agonizing over long lost hours of silence, sometimes sad for settled dust.
-Surrounded by echoing instruments it cries in monotonic notes, sans any swings in harmony, repeating the oscillating frequencies assigned to each fret of a string.
+In the spotlight of dark themes stands a lonely cello, sometimes agonising over long-lost hours of silence, sometimes sad for settled dust.
+Surrounded by echoing instruments, it cries in monotonic notes, sans any swings in harmony, repeating the oscillating frequencies assigned to each fret of a string.
 It is like a pendulum on a grandfather’s clock that the musicians on Marking Time bow the strings back and forth, back and forth, in a tireless rhythm, while something scratches in the attic, perhaps to gain an entrance, but most likely to escape.
-It is this tone that tells a story.
+This tone tells a story.
 A story that is neither sad nor happy, neither good nor bad, but is simply just there.
 Like changing weather.
 Like cycling seasons.
-And like life and death.
+Like life and death.